kubeflow/website/content/docs/gke/authentication.md

 ## In-cluster authentication

-Starting from Kubeflow version 0.6, you can consume Kubeflow from custom namespaces (i.e., namespaces other than `kubeflow`).
+Starting from Kubeflow version 0.6, you consume Kubeflow from custom namespaces (i.e., namespaces other than `kubeflow`).
 The `kubeflow` namespace is intended for running Kubeflow system components while individual jobs and model deployments are expected to run in separate namespaces.
 In order to do this you will need to install GCP credentials into the new namespace.